METRIX IAP

 Strategic Direction

-APEX-B004 brief.
-Brand heritage angle.
-"Built from performance icons" copy direction.
+KOV-004 brief.
+Fight heritage angle.
+"Built from fight legends" copy direction.
 Budget allocation target: 25%.
 Scaling potential: optimize first, then scale.

 Deprioritize